tkqdldk/tkqdldk/README.md

 ## About Me

  CompSci grad (specializing in Network Security) at Sorbonne University and DevOps dev.
  I enjoy building stuff for my personal use, mostly to make things easier.
+Interested in OSINT, Open Source and RE/Ethical Hacking.

 <details>
  <Summary>Langages and Tools </Summary>